Is this tutorial for you?

 ✓ Automated setup (follow the wizard)Steps for Standalone Configuration

-- Install SQL Server or use an existing instance.
+- Install SQL Server

-- Configure VE AI to leverage AI powered explanations, suggestions, optimizations (optional)
+- Configure VE AI Services (optional)

 Step 1 – Install a new SQL Server instance, or use an existing one.